typestack/typedi/README.md

 ```

 > note: Your classes may not to have `@Service` decorator to use it with Container, however its recommended to add
-`@Service` decorator to all classes you are using with container, especially if you class injects other
+`@Service` decorator to all classes you are using with container, because without `@Service` decorator applied
-services
+constructor injection may not work properly in your classes.

-### Extra feature: Injecting third-party dependencies *(experimental)*
+### Injecting third-party dependencies *(experimental)*

 Also you can inject a modules that you want to `require`: